-Sukkot in Israel - a guide for first timers.
+Sukkot in Israel – a guide for newbies.

 How do things work in Israel over the Sukkot holidays?
 What public services are open?
 What are my employment rights?
 What about public transport – is it available?